Oskop/YoCol/README.md

 ### YOLO v3 Object Detection
 As you can see, YOLO v3 is object detection that can detecting object from given image with one stage scanning process over the image.
 It split a given image into grid and perform Convolution for each of grid to extract the features and classify object.
 Ouput from this network is coordinate of bounding box of detected object.

 In this implementation, i decide to add 196 classes of given dataset (car make and model) to pretrained weights file that can recognize 80 classes from COCO dataset.
-Before passing train images to YOLO, i labeling again the train images that have width upper than 300 pixel
+Before passing train images to YOLO, i labeling again the train images that have width upper than 300 pixel on 80 COCO class names and saved into data.json file in "data" directory.

 ### Color Classifier
 This color classifier focus on classify 8 color.
 The color consist of black, blue, orange, green, red, violet, white, and yellow.
 Color are classified by using K-Neares Neşghbor Machine Learning classifier algorithm.
 This classifier is trained by image R, G, B Color Histogram values.
 The general work flow is given at the below.